 Depositions where no associated scientific article is envisaged but that the depositor would like to share through the CSD are referred to as CSD Communications (formerly known as Private Communications) and will contain the author list supplied by the depositor.

-Benefits of sharing data as a CSD Communication include:
+Benefits of sharing data as a CSD Communication include the following:

 Depositors of CSD Communications should be aware that a few journals will not accept papers which contain data that have previously been published in any form, including electronic publication on web pages or in a distributed database.